-$^{^{20}}$ Criminal Group Leader 1/30, interview 1/6 [06/20/2019].
+22Criminal Group Leader 1/30, interview 1/6 [06/20/2019].

-$^{^{21}}$ As an aside, buses pass through many territories, and combos have solved the common pool resource problem by developing a collective norm whereby the combo at the bus' point of origin holds extortion rights.
+23An interesting aside: bus routes typically pass through many territories, and combos have solved the common-pool resource problem by developing a collective norm whereby the combo at the bus' point of origin holds extortion rights.